Frequently Asked Questions (FAQ)

 Can I have a car on campus?

-Yes, but you must buy a parking decal.
-Parking is only permitted in specific areas designated by your decal, and you will get a ticket if you are caught parking out of zone, and your car will be towed.
+Yes, but you must buy a parking decal and have displayed on your vehicle at all times.
+Parking is only permitted in specific areas designated by your decal, and you will get a boot placed on your vehicle (at owner’s expense) if you are caught parking in a lot without the proper decal.
+Failure to abide this rule can lead to your car will be towed by close of business.
 Good spaces are limited, so you're encouraged to walk, ride a bike, or use the shuttle.
 To purchase your parking decal, you must register your vehicle with the LAZ Parking (located behind the Student Center).

 Finding a roommate